influxdata/docs-v2/content/influxdb/cloud-iox/sql-reference.md

 ### The ORDER BY clause

-The `ORDER BY` clause orders results by the referenced expression.
-The result order is `ASC` **by default**.
-You can filter data based on fields, tags, and/or timestamps.
+The `ORDER BY` clause orders results by specified columns and order.
+Sort data based on fields, tags, and timestamps.
+The following orders are supported:

+- `ASC`: ascending _(default)_
+- `DESC`: descending

 #### Examples